 OUR STORY

-For those who did not know all of the history surrounding the event, as they say, here is the rest of the story.
+For those who do not know all of the history surrounding the event, as they say, here is the rest of the story.

 Of the many awards presented at the JFK 50 Mile each year, the most prestigious is the Kennedy Cup, which is awarded to the top-finishing military team.
 Each military team can have a maximum of 10 participants with the finishing times from the top-five finishers combined for the team time.
 Like golf and cross country, the low (time) score wins.